conan-io/conan-io.github.io/_posts/2018-08-13-Its-Time-To-Deprecate-Python-2.markdown

 title: "It's Time to Deprecate Python 2"
 ---

-*"When in the Course of human events, it becomes necessary for one people to dissolve the ... bands which have connected them with another ... a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation."*

-US Declaration of Independence, Thomas Jefferson

 ## Why are we doing this?

 Python 3 has now been out for a long time, and Python 3 compatibility is quite common.
 Perhaps more importantly, there are beginning to be cool features in Python libraries that only work in Python 3.